Salute to nurses: Profile of Debra Lietz

 Seeing relationships between clinicians and patients as crucial to wellness, and with a vision for improving health care delivery for seniors, Dr. George Rapier III founded WellMed in 1990.

 The organization is a capitated, full-risk Management Services Organization (MSO) specializing in care for Medicare-eligible patients.

 They provide care for more than 325,000 patients under contracted Medicare Advantage plans.
-Using the WellMed Care model which adopting the philosophies of the Accountable Care Organization (ACO), WellMed, a part of OptumCare, continuously strives to improve quality and lower cost.
+Using the WellMed Care model which adopting the philosophies of the Accountable Care Organization (ACO), WellMed, part of Optum, continuously strives to improve quality and lower cost.

 They have recently been recognized by The Joint Commission, the nation’s oldest and largest health care standard-setting and accrediting body, as an accredited Primary Care Medical Home and awarded the Gold Seal of Approval for Ambulatory Care.

 After more than 40 years as a registered nurse, Debra Lietz found her dream job as a health care manager at WellMed at Boerne.

 Lietz joined the clinic situated in the Texas Hill Country about 30 minutes outside San Antonio four years ago, and has relished the chance to use the full complement of her nursing skills to help keep her patients healthy.